1x-Kiwi/mainwebsite/README.md

-#h1
+# This is my personal website

-This is my personal website
+## What does it include?

 > Personal Information
 >
 > What I am learning
 >
 > My social media pages
 >
-> In the feture this website will include all of the personal projects I have worked on or finished
+> In the future this website will include all of the personal projects I have worked on or finished